dipTech/AndroidDev/DipTwitterTimeline/TwitterTimelineReadme.md

 *   Retweet is disabled, need to fix it.
 *   Somehow missed - User can see picture, tagline, # of followers, # of following, and tweets of clicked user, will fix it.

-From last assignment try to assign the objects on layout properly.
+From last assignment try to align the objects on layout properly.

 Version
 ----